Officers & Staff

 - Senior Engagement Editor: Amanda Zamora

-- Senior Reporters: Jesse Eisinger, Jeff Gerth, T. Christian Miller, Charles Ornstein, Sebastian Rotella and Tracy Weber
+- Senior Reporters: Julia Angwin, Jesse Eisinger, Jeff Gerth, T. Christian Miller, Charles Ornstein, Sebastian Rotella, and Ginger Thompson

-- Reporters: Marshall Allen, Kim Barker, Lois Beckett, Jake Bernstein, Justin Elliott, David Epstein, Michael Grabell, Nikole Hannah-Jones, Paul Kiel, Abrahm Lustgarten, Nina Martin, Megan McCloskey, Joaquin Sapien, A.C.
-Thompson and Marian Wang
+- Reporters: Marshall Allen, Lois Beckett, Jake Bernstein, Justin Elliott, David Epstein, Ryan Gabrielson, Michael Grabell, Nikole Hannah-Jones, Paul Kiel, Abrahm Lustgarten, Nina Martin, Megan McCloskey, Cezary Podkul, Joaquin Sapien, A.C.
+Thompson, Marian Wang, and Heather Vogell

 - Data Reporter: Ryann Grochowski Jones